jkramerjj/consul/website/source/docs/agent/options.html.markdown

   how long it takes for a failed node to be completely removed from the cluster.
 This defaults to 72 hours and it is recommended that this is set to at least double the maximum expected recoverable outage time for a node or network partition.
 The value is a time with a unit suffix, which can be "s", "m", "h" for seconds, minutes, or hours.
+The value must be >= 8 hours.

 * <a name="reconnect_timeout_wan"></a><a href="#reconnect_timeout_wan">`reconnect_timeout_wan`</a> This
   is the WAN equivalent of the <a href="#reconnect_timeout">`reconnect_timeout`</a> parameter, which controls how long it takes for a failed server to be completely removed from the WAN pool.
-This also defaults to 72 hours.
+This also defaults to 72 hours, and must be >= 8 hours.

 * <a name="recursor"></a><a href="#recursor">`recursor`</a> Provides a single recursor address.
   This has been deprecated, and the value is appended to the [`recursors`](#recursors) list for